parallelcointeam/btcwallet/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/88nxvckdj8upqr36/branch/master?svg=true)](https://ci.appveyor.com/project/jrick/btcwallet/branch/master)

 btcwallet is a daemon handling bitcoin wallet functionality for a single user.
-It acts as both an RPC client to btcd and an RPC server for wallet clients and legacy RPC applications.
+It acts as both an RPC client to pod and an RPC server for wallet clients and legacy RPC applications.

 Public and private keys are derived using the hierarchical